Wang Bingzhang (dissident): Biography

 Wang Bingzhang was born on December 30, 1947, in Shijiazhuang, Hebei, China.
 He graduated from Beijing Medical University and served as a doctor for eight years.
 In 1979, he was sponsored by the Chinese government to study abroad in McGill University, Canada where he obtained his Ph.D. degree in pathology in 1982.
 Wang Bingzhang is the first citizen of the People's Republic of China to get a doctorate degree in North America.

 In 1982, Wang established China Spring, the first pro-democracy Chinese magazine overseas.
 The next year, he launched the 中国民主团结联盟 (translated variously as "Alliance for Democratic China"/"China Alliance for Democracy"/"Union of Chinese Democracy Movement"), publicly denouncing the one-party rule in China.
 He later traveled back to China and co-founded two opposition parties, the Chinese Freedom Democracy Party and Chinese Democracy Justice Party in 1989 and 1998, respectively.
 The latter led to his arrest in China.
 He was expelled from the country, but was not sentenced.

-In early 2002, Wang was in Thailand where Royal Thai Police investigated him at the request of the Communist Party of China.
-Finding no evidence against him and fearing for his safety, Dr. Wang was urged to leave the country.

-In June 2002, Wang went to Vietnam with Yue Wu and Zhang Qi where they were seized by Chinese secret agents.
+In June 2002, Wang went to Vietnam with Yue Wu and Zhang Qi where they were captured.
 In December 2002, the Chinese government announced his arrest after six months in custody.

-In February 2003, Wang was sentenced to life in prison, on charges of espionage and terrorism.
-His trial was closed to the public and lasted for one day.
-He is imprisoned in the Shaoguan Prison.

 In March 2006, Wang was punished for misbehaving when he went on hunger strike to plead for release to pay a final respect to his father at his funeral; but he was handcuffed by and locked with a jail guard in his jail cell.
 This resulted in prolonged punishment.
 Visitation rights were restored in November 2006.
 According to Dr. Bing Wu Wang, Wang's younger brother, his physical health had deteriorated rapidly since the last visitation.
 This was due, according to Wang, to a new prison warden who served much lower food quality, harsher physical abuse and intense political study sessions.

-Wang Bingzhang is a loyal Christian.
-In Nov.
-2017, the first edition of the book written by Wang Bingzhang during his time as a political prisoner was published.
-The book is about decoding the Bible.
-The publication ceremony was at the Bible Museum in Washington DC on the 19th of November.

 Various international organizations, including the United Nations, Amnesty International, Human Rights Watch, Worldrights, and the Raoul Wallenberg Centre for Human Rights have voiced their opposition to Dr. Wang's imprisonment, saying China is arbitrarily detaining him.
 The United States and Canadian legislatures have both passed legislative bills in support of Wang and in denunciation of the CCP's actions.
+Freedom House awarded Dr Wang the 2024 Freedom Award.